How Many Days Is 1200 Hours

 Scientific Foundations of Time

 The scientific measurement of time is based on fundamental principles of physics.
-The International System of Units (SI) defines the second as the base unit of time.
+Still, the International System of Units (SI) defines the second as the base unit of time.
 The current definition of the second is based on the cesium atom's energy levels.
 Specifically, it is defined as the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium-133 atom.

 Leap Years and Their Impact